Anderson-Lai/ib-notes/hleconomics/economics.md

 resource consumption
 - exports -> sales of domestically produced goods and services to foreign buyers brings money into the domestic economy

+## Three pairs of leakges and injections
+pairs:
+- financial markets
+- governments
+- other countries

+### Financial Markets
+households save money they gain, leaking money from the economy
+firms invest in products / capital from their savings, injecting money into the economy

+### Governments
+governments tax people and firms, leaking money from the economy
+governments start public projects to build infrastructure and to provide more goods, injecting money into the economy

+### Other Countries
+households / firms buy goods from other countries, leaking money from the economy
+other countries purchase domestic goods, increasing demand and injecting money into the domestic economy